apache/flink/docs/content/docs/dev/table/data_stream_api.md

 types.
 It covers working with event-time and watermarks.
 It discusses how to declare a primary key and changelog mode for the input and output streams.

-The example above shows how the final result is computed incrementally by continuously emitting row-wise updates for each incoming record.
+The example above shows how the final result is computed incrementally by continuously emitting [row-wise updates]({{< ref "docs/dev/table/concepts/dynamic_tables" >}}) for each incoming record.
 However, in cases where the input streams are finite (i.e. *bounded*), a result can be computed more efficiently by leveraging batch processing principles.

+In batch processing, operators can be executed in successive stages that consume the entire input table before emitting results.
+For example, a join operator can sort both bounded inputs before performing the actual joining (i.e. *sort-merge join algorithm*), or build a hash table from one input before consuming the other (i.e. build/probe phase of the *hash join algorithm*).

 Both DataStream API and Table API offer a specialized *batch runtime mode*.

 The following example illustrates that the unified pipeline is able to process both batch and streaming data by just switching a flag.